-The Ringtail is a member of the Procyonidae family and about the size of a ferret.
-The tail is long and bushy with alternating black and white buffy rings.
-The upper body is long and buff, pale brown with a lighter underbelly.
+The Ringtail is a member of the Procyonidae (raccoon) family and about the size of a ferret.
+The tail is long and bushy with alternating black and white rings.
+The upper body is long, pale brown with a lighter underbelly.
 They have large black eyes, surrounded by white rings of fur, tall oval-like ears, set wide apart, and short legs with semi-retractable claws.
 Ringtails are a solitary species, meeting only for the purpose of reproduction and they're excellent climbers capable of ascending vertical walls, trees, rocky cliffs and even cacti.
 Ringtails are nocturnal, but they may be active in daylight hours during the reproduction season.
 According to the Oregon Department of Fish and Wildlife, the Ringtail occurs in Oregon in “Lane, Douglas, Klamath, Jackson, Josephine, and Curry counties; and is an Oregon Conservation Strategy Species in the Coast Range, Klamath Mountains and West Cascades ecoregions”.

 Why does it need our help?